-Objective: Identify and combine duplicative data collection and management redundancies in MRF data collection and management in the Southeast Region and provided recommendations to the FIN in the Southeast Region.
+Objective: Identify and combine duplicative data collection and management redundancies in MRF data collection and management in the Southeast Region and provided recommendations to the FIN Committee concerning these activities.
+From this information, the in the Southeast Region.

 Approach: The Recreational Technical Work Group has identified